lizmat/raku-all-modules/cpan/ELIZABETH/Sub-Util/README.md

     my $name = subname( $callable );

 Returns the name of the given Callable, if it has one.
 Normal named subs will give a fully-qualified name consisting of the package and the localname separated by `::`.
 Anonymous Callables will give `__ANON__` as the localname.
-If a name has been set using [/set_subname](/set_subname), this name will be returned instead.
+If a name has been set using `set_subname`, this name will be returned instead.

 *Users of Sub::Name beware*: This function is **not** the same as `Sub::Name::subname`; it returns the existing name of the sub rather than changing it.
-To set or change a name, see instead [/set_subname](/set_subname).
+To set or change a name, see instead `set_subname`.

 set_subname
 -----------